MLTorches/ButtServer/docs/README.md

 The purpose of this project is to remove the client's dependency upon certain framework-dependent libraries (*ahem* Json.NET *ahem*) that can cause issues if you just reference BasicButtManager (or Buttplug itself for that matter) directly from within a Unity game built on an older .NET framework.

 And of course there's also the issue of integrating Buttplug with games and applications written in other languages/frameworks entirely independent of C#/.NET or one of the supported ports...
-And therein enters the Butt Server.

 With this middleman application, it doesn't matter what language/framework you are using and from where, ***as long as you are capable of sending plain strings to a local port, you can control all your sex toys***.
 C#, C, C++, Java, Python, Rust, JS, etc. whatever just send a message to localhost:42069.